The Deposition (Michelangelo): Composition

 Another possibility about what scene is being staged is the Pietà.
 The Pietà scene has been a strong continuity in Michelangelo's work.
 Throughout his life, Michelangelo has drawn hundreds of Pietas and has sculpted two others: the St. Peter's Pietà, and the Rondanini Pietà.
-Because of Michelangelo's personal attachment to the Pietà, or the Virgin's Suffering, this poses a decent argument that this is a Pietà despite its unconventional representation.
-Traditionally, this scene is only shared between the Virgin Mary and Christ's body without onlookers and definitely without other participants such as the Magdalene and the unknown hooded figure.
+Because of Michelangelo's attachment to the Pietà, or the Virgin's Suffering, this poses a decent argument that this is a Pietà despite its unconventional representation.
+Traditionally, this scene is only shared between the Virgin Mary and Christ's body without onlookers and definitely without other participants such as Magdalene and the unknown hooded figure.
 The Pietà is generally supposed to be a scene to highlight the huge sacrifice Christ had to make to follow through with his prophecy.
 Special emphasis is often put on the Virgin's pain instead of Christ's lifeless body.
 The presence of the other figures argues against the possibility of Michelangelo's work being just a Pietà.

 A third possibility about the scene being depicted here is an entombment.
 Entombment scenes have habitually involved Mary Magdalene and Joseph of Arimathea as well as a few other people.
 It is unknown whether or not the Virgin was present during Christ's entombment because only one of the apostles recorded her presence, so she is rarely depicted.
-The cold expression on the Magdalene's face suggests that some time has gone by since Christ's death insinuating that this is an entombment rather than a deposition.
-The deciding factor however, again lies within the identity of the hooded figure.
-If it was a known fact that this character was Nicodemus, then this could not be an entombment because he was not present at the burial.(see The Gospel of John 19:39 - which has Nicodemus accompanying Joseph of Arimathea to the tomb and preparing Jesus' body together) Joseph of Arimathea, furthermore, was given the job of placing Christ's body in the tomb, so if this is Joseph, there is abundant evidence that suggests this could be an entombment scene.
+The cold expression on Magdalene's face suggests that some time has gone by since Christ's death insinuating that this is an entombment rather than a deposition.
+The deciding factor, however, again lies within the identity of the hooded figure.
+If it was a known fact that this character was Nicodemus, then this could not be an entombment because he was not present at the burial. (see The Gospel of John 19:39 – which has Nicodemus accompanying Joseph of Arimathea to the tomb and preparing Jesus' body together) Joseph of Arimathea, furthermore, was given the job of placing Christ's body in the tomb, so if this is Joseph, there is abundant evidence that suggests this could be an entombment scene.